SuriyaPradeep/DSA_Questions/README.md

 Given the sorted rotated array nums of unique elements, return the minimum element of this array.
 You must write an algorithm that runs in O(log n) time.

+18.Find if there is a pair with a given sum in the rotated sorted Array:-Given an array arr[] of distinct elements size N that is sorted and then rotated around an unknown point, the task is to check if the array has a pair with a given sum X.